-When you start the computer with an external device (such as an external monitor or projector) attached and turned on, the image may appear on either the computer display or the external device.
+When you start the computer with an external device (such as an external monitor or projector) attached and turned on, the image may appear on either the display or the external device.

-Press <Fn><F8> to switch the video image to the display only, the external device only, or the display and the external device simultaneously.
+Press <Fn><F8> to switch the video image to the integrated display only, the integrated display and an external CRT monitor simultaneously, an external CRT monitor only, the integrated display and external DVI monitor simultaneously, and external DVI monitor only.